ibm-client-engineering/solution-wxo/docs/1-Getting Started/Prerequisites.md

 :::
 To create a ServiceNow Developer account and your own instance, [do so here.](https://developer.servicenow.com/dev.do)

-:::warningWarning: Using the Out-of-the-box ServiceNow Skils IBM does not currently provide ServiceNow instances for use with Watsonx Orchestrate out-of-the-box ServiceNow Skills.
+:::warningWarning: Using the Watsonx Orchestrate Out-of-the-box ServiceNow Skils IBM does not currently provide ServiceNow instances for use with Watsonx Orchestrate out-of-the-box ServiceNow Skills.
 It is reccomended to provision your own ServiceNow development account and instance for both this script and the out-of-the-box Skills.
 The out-of-the-box ServiceNow skills require the following:
 <ol>
   <li>Server Name</li>